1EdTech/openbadges-specification/ob_v3p0/impl/recommended-practices.md

 credentials may be identified with a range of identifiers.

 Issuers may be identified with an HTTP URL that resolves to an issuer profile that expresses profile and key information in JSON-LD.
+Or, they might be identified by a Decentralized Identifier (DID) that resolves to a document with some information about the issuer and/or its signing key(s).

-DID methods most commonly used in interoperability testing:
+DID methods most commonly used in interoperability testing by community members, both for issuer identifiers and recipient identifiers:

 -   The [did:key](https://w3c-ccg.github.io/did-method-key) method resolves
     identifiers to a DID document that contains a public key representation